The Adventurer: ISFP Personality Type

 Challenges can arise for ISFP personality types during this phase as they grapple with aligning societal expectations against personal values.
-Struggles may stem from balancing independence and conformities.
+Struggles may stem from balancing independence and conformity.

-Interestingly enough, health data reveal that heart disease is mentioned more frequently among ISFP’s than other personality types in this age bracket.
-However, learning how to cope effectively with these issues often provides vital growth opportunities which lead many into career paths where they feel genuine satisfaction by making positive impacts on others while expressing individuality.
+Interestingly enough, health data reveal that heart disease is mentioned more frequently among ISPs than other personality types in this age bracket.
+However, learning how to cope effectively with these issues often provides vital growth opportunities that lead many into career paths where they feel genuine satisfaction by making positive impacts on others while expressing individuality.

 Phase III (30s, 40s, & Beyond)

 ISFP individuals journey into Phase III as they reach their 30s and continue well into their 40s and beyond.
 This developmental stage is often marked by ISFPs leaning heavily into their innate Introverted Feeling (Fi) function.